-To drop a course after the established deadline for each quarter, undergraduates must make a written request and obtain the approval of the dean of undergraduate education as stated in the Schedule of Classes.
+To drop a course after the established deadline for each quarter, undergraduates must make a written request and obtain the approval of the dean of undergraduate education.
 Such requests are not readily approved, and students should continue attendance while the request is evaluated.
 If the request is approved, the dean will direct the Office of the Registrar to enter the grade of W for each course involved.
 If the request is not approved, the student will receive the grade assigned by the instructor of the course.